-Data Repository Captions
+Data Repository Figure Captions

 Figure DR1.
-Layer orientation measurements from a 1m DTM generated from 25cm/pixel HiRISE stereopair ESP_012907_1745/ESP_013540_1745.
-This is a small reentrant canyon eroding eastward in the SW part of the mound (the locality in Figure 1 dipping ‘3.9’).
-Background is orthoregistered ESP_012907_1745.
-Red lines are layers traced from images (jagged line corresponds to a planar outcrop).
-Blue labeled symbols show layer orientations.
+Annual maximum wind speed (m/s) within Gale Crater from MarsWRF simulations, showing that the strongest winds within the crater are associated with steep slopes.
+Black topography contours are spaced at 500m intervals.
+The winds are extrapolated to 1.5m above the surface using boundary layer similarity theory (the lowest model layer is at ~9m above the surface).

 Figure DR2.
-Comparison of mound growth hypotheses to measurements, for an idealized cross-section of a mound-bearing crater.
-Note that groundwater table (gray line highlighted by triangle) does not exactly follow an equipotential (Andrews-Hanna et al., 2010).

-Figure DR3.
 Overall growth and form of sedimentary mounds – results from a model parameter sweep varying R/L and D', with fixed α = 3.
-Black square corresponds to the results shown in more detail in Figure 2.
+Black square corresponds to the results shown in more detail in Figure 3.
 Symbols correspond to the overall results:– no net accumulation of sediment anywhere (blue open circles); sediment overtops crater/canyon (red filled circles); mound forms and remains within crater (green symbols).
 Green filled circles correspond to outcomes where layers are exposed at both the toe and the summit of mound, similar to Gale.
-Multiple mounds form in some of these cases.

-Figure DR4.
+Figure DR3.
 Width of largest mound does not keep pace with increasing crater/canyon width, suggesting a length threshold beyond which slope winds break up mounds.
 Blue dots correspond to nonpolar crater data, red squares correspond to canyon data, and green dots correspond to polar ice mound data.
 Gray vertical lines show range of uncertainty in largest-mound width for Valles Marineris canyons.
 Blue dot adjacent to “G” corresponds to Gale Crater.
 Craters smaller than 10km were measured using Context Camera (CTX) or HiRISE images.
 All other craters, canyons and mounds were measured using the Thermal Emission Imaging System (THEMIS) global day infrared mosaic on a Mars Orbiter Laser Altimeter (MOLA) base.
 Width is defined as polygon area divided by the longest straight-line length that can be contained within that polygon.